 I work as a Dietitian in Gastroenterology and Neurogastroenterology at University College London Hospital, a specialist tertiary care hospital in central London.
 Neurogastroenterology is not only interested in the physiology and motility of the gut but also how the gut functions and in particular the interactions between the gut and the brain.
 The difference between the ‘gastro’ and ‘neurogastro’ patients we see often comes down the severity of the gastrointestinal symptoms they experience, their non-response to typical treatments and the complexities related to their other gastro and non-gastro medical conditions.

-The most common diagnosed conditions we see in neurogastroenterology include severe IBS, gastroparesis, chronic constipation, functional dyspepsia, Ehlers-Danlos Syndrome and other gut motility issues including chronic diarrhoea.
+The most common diagnosed conditions we see in neurogastroenterology include severe IBS, gastroparesis, chronic constipation, functional dyspepsia, Ehlers-Danlos Syndrome, nausea and vomiting disorders and other gut motility issues including chronic diarrhoea.
 It is not uncommon in the patients we see to have disordered eating or an eating disorder and/or psychological factors including stress, anxiety and depression or other mental health conditions.

 We have found the only way to successfully manage neurogastro patients is to follow a biopsychosocial model of care.
 This model of care is fully explained in the first article linked below but is summarised nicely in this short video by Dr Brennan Spiegel.

 I am not sure how many other dietitians work specifically in neurogastroenterology or use a biopsychosocial model.
 Certainly dietitians will be seeing patients with these complex conditions and severe GI symptoms and will find the articles linked below very useful (as will the patients).
 The complexities seen in neurogastro patients make dietary treatment challenging and ensuring a good understanding of all the factors that could be contributing to their severe GI symptoms is essential.
 I have found the research papers below crucial in helping to define dietary treatment options.